What is a method statement?

 When do I need to get in touch?

-It is sometimes required that a method statement be drawn up to protect sensitive habitats or species by undertaking specific methods to avoid an offence.
-An assessment for the requirement of a method statement is usually recommended as part of a Preliminary Ecological Appraisal / Extended Phase 1 Habitat Survey, and can be required as a condition of planning permission.
+It is sometimes a requirement for a method statement to be drawn up to protect sensitive habitats or species by undertaking specific methods to avoid an offence.
+An assessment for the requirement of a method statement is usually recommended as part of a Preliminary Ecological Appraisal / Extended Phase 1 Habitat Survey and can be required as a condition of planning permission.

 If you require an ecological method statement, simply get in touch with us and we can determine your requirements and provide a quote.

 How can EcoNorth help me?